KunSahni/somefrogs-assignment/README.md

 - Make sure to have Docker installed, run `docker -v` to check
 - If docker is not installed please install it from [here](https://docs.docker.com/engine/install/)
-- Run `docker-compose build`
+- Run `docker-compose build` from the root folder
-- You should be able to start the project by running `docker-compose up`
+- You should be able to start the project by running `docker-compose up` from the root folder
-- If everything went correctly you should now have the HTTP server running on port 3000 and frontent on 4173
+- If everything went correctly you should now have the HTTP server running on `localhosto:3000/` and frontent on `localhosto:4173/`

 ## API specification